-Toddlers survive alone for days after wreck kills mother
+Toddlers survive alone for days after car wreck kills mother

 CAMDEN, Ark.
-(AP) — Authorities say two toddlers survived alone for about two days after they were passengers in a single-car wreck that killed their mother in south Arkansas.
+(AP) — A 3-year-old boy and his 1-year-old brother survived alone for about two days after they were passengers in a single-car wreck that killed their mother in south Arkansas.

-The Ouachita County Sheriff’s Office says a 3-year-old boy was found Monday morning wandering along a road in Camden, about 85 miles (135 kilometers) southwest of Little Rock.
-Authorities posted the boy’s photo online and learned his mother hadn’t been seen for days.
+The older boy was found first, wandering alone on Monday morning along a road in Camden, about 85 miles (135 kilometers) southwest of Little Rock, the Ouachita County Sheriff Office said.
+Authorities posted the boy’s photo online in hopes of identifying him and learned that his mother hadn’t been seen for days.

-Police returned to the area where the boy was found and discovered a car wrecked in a deep ravine not visible from the road.
-At the scene, authorities found the body of the boy’s mother, who had been thrown from the vehicle, and his 1-year-old brother awake and alert in his car seat.
+Later Monday, police returned to the area where the boy was found and discovered a wrecked car in a deep ravine not visible from the road.
+Authorities found the body of the boy’s mother, who had been ejected from the car, and his 1-year-old brother awake and alert in his car seat.

-Investigators believe the wreck happened two days earlier.
-The younger child is being treated for dehydration.
+Investigators believe the wreck happened two days earlier and that the older boy was able to climb out of the wreckage.

 Most Read Nation & World Stories